sanujav18/fintech-sentiment-analysis/README.md

 The project followed a multi-stage data science workflow:

 **Data Acquisition:** A custom Python script using the PRAW library was developed to scrape all relevant data.
-This script included robust error handling to manage Reddit's API rate limits, ensuring a complete and unbiased data pull.
+This script included robust error handling to manage Reddit's API rate limits, ensuring a complete and unbiased data pull.<br>
  **Data Cleaning:** The raw text was meticulously cleaned and preprocessed using the Pandas library to prepare it for analysis.
-This involved removing duplicates, URLs, and special characters, and standardizing the text.
+This involved removing duplicates, URLs, and special characters, and standardizing the text.<br>
-  **Sentiment Analysis:** We employed a pre-trained Natural Language Processing (NLP) model from Hugging Face (cardiffnlp/twitter-roberta-base-sentiment) to classify each of the 27,008 unique comments into Positive, Negative, or Neutral sentiment categories.
+**Sentiment Analysis:** We employed a pre-trained Natural Language Processing (NLP) model from Hugging Face (cardiffnlp/twitter-roberta-base-sentiment) to classify each of the 27,008 unique comments into Positive, Negative, or Neutral sentiment categories.<br>
 **Thematic Analysis:** To gain deeper insights into the drivers of negative sentiment, we used a sophisticated Zero-Shot Classification model (facebook/bart-large-mnli) to categorize all 6,000+ negative comments into seven key business themes, such as 'Customer Service Issues' and 'Security & Fraud Concerns'.

 ## 3. Key Findings & Visualizations
 The analysis produced several key outputs that quantify and visualize the public perception of each brand.